History of Cyprus: Ancient Cyprus

-During the siege of Tyre, the Cypriot Kings went over to Alexander the Great.
-In 321 four Cypriot kings sided with Ptolemy I and defended the island against Antigonos.
-Ptolemy lost Cyprus to Demetrios Poliorketes between 306 and 295 BC, but after that it remained under Ptolemaic rule till 58 BC.
-It was ruled by a governor from Egypt and sometimes formed a minor Ptolemaic kingdom during the power-struggles of the 2nd and 1st centuries.
+During the siege of Tyre, the Cypriot kings went over to Alexander the Great.
+In 321 BC four Cypriot kings sided with Ptolemy I and defended the island against Antigonos.
+Ptolemy lost Cyprus to Demetrios Poliorketes between 306 and 295 BC, but after that it remained under Ptolemaic rule until 58 BC.
+It was ruled by a governor from Egypt and sometimes formed a minor Ptolemaic kingdom during the power-struggles of the 2nd and 1st centuries BC.
 Strong commercial relationships with Athens and Alexandria, two of the most important commercial centres of antiquity, developed.

 Full Hellenisation only took place under Ptolemaic rule.
 Phoenician traits disappeared, together with the old Cypriot syllabic script.
 A number of cities were founded during this time, e.g. Arsinoe that was founded between old and new Paphos by Ptolemy II.

-Cyprus became a Roman province in 58 BC, according to Strabo because the Roman politician, Publius Clodius Pulcher, held a grudge against the king of Cyprus, Ptolemy, and sent Marcus Cato to conquer the island after he had become tribune.
-Mark Antony gave the island to Cleopatra VII of Egypt and her sister Arsinoe IV, but it became a Roman province again after his defeat at the Battle of Actium (31 BC) in 30 BC.
+Cyprus became a Roman province in 58 BC, because, according to Strabo, the Roman politician, Publius Clodius Pulcher, held a grudge against the king of Cyprus, Ptolemy, and sent Marcus Cato to conquer the island after he had become tribune.
+Mark Antony gave the island to Cleopatra and her sister Arsinoe IV, but it became a Roman province again in 30 BC after his defeat at the Battle of Actium (31 BC).
 From 22 BC it was a senatorial province.
 The island suffered great losses during the Jewish uprising of 115/116 AD.

 After the reforms of Diocletian it was placed under the control of the Consularis Oriens and governed by a proconsul.
 Several earthquakes led to the destruction of Salamis at the beginning of the 4th century, at the same time drought and famine hit the island.